magenta-aps/flask_saml_sso/README.rst

 Configuration
 -------------

-The most relevant configuration settings are listed in the table below.
+Flask SAML SSO reads its configuration from the config on the Flask app passed to it during initialization.
+The configuration options supported are listed in the table below.

 +---------------------------------------------+-----------------------------------------------------------+-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 | Config key                                  | Default                                                   | Description                                                                                                                                                                   |